One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Overview

 \subsection{Modularizing C}

-In Section \ref{sec:building-hoisting}, we outlined how to build a multi-language transformation, which works on any language that contains some common notion of variable declarations and a few other constructs.
-In this section, we give the detailed example of constructing an incremental parametric syntax for C, in which parts of of the language are recast in terms of these common components, so that mullti-language transformations can be applied.
+In Section \ref{sec:building-hoisting}, we outlined how to build a hoisting transformation which works on any language that contains some common notion of variable declarations, assignments, and blocks.
+We now show how to construct an incremental parametric syntax for C, in which parts of the language are recast in terms of these common components.